IntersectMBO/plutus/doc/notes/fomega/evaluation/machines.md

 [Olivier Danvy](https://www.yale-nus.edu.sg/about/faculty/olivier-danvy/)
 and his collaborators have done some very interesting work on abstract machines.
-In particular, he has a technique for automatically deriving abstract machines from evaluators (essentially the CPS transformation followed by defunctionalisation),and he's able to use this to obtain things like the SECD and CEK machines in a principled way, rather than just producing them out of thin air.
+In particular, he has a technique for automatically deriving abstract machines from evaluators (essentially the CPS transformation followed by defunctionalisation), and he's able to use this to obtain things like the SECD and CEK machines in a principled way, rather than just producing them out of thin air.
 I don't know if this is directly relevant to what we're doing, but it's very instructive.